NiklasZ/BattleshipAI/README.md

 * a logging function that stores games for training.
 * an (optional) plotting function that allows displaying bot performance.

+## How to use this

+* To make your own bot - this application is designed to allow the easy addition of future bots.
+It also provides a lot of meta-features like performance tracking & analysis.
+More details on how to add your own bot are [here]()
+You can use the application to partake in aigaming's [battleship competition](https://www.aigaming.com/GameInfo/GameTypes?type=51), simply by adding your own bot into the application

 ## Getting Started

 The application is in source and not packaged.
 It can be run for testing purposes by following the below sections.